“Andrew, what camera should I buy?”

 When it comes to getting a laptop for photo editing, I recommend getting the largest screen that you can get and max out the processor and RAM.
 I personally recommend getting the MacBook Pro 15″ with at least 8GB of Ram and i7 Intel Processor.

 The software that I use to sort and edit my photos is the Adobe Lightroom Classic.
 If you’re interested in knowing my complete workflow from start to finish in Lightroom, please check out my course, Editing Superpower.

 You don’t want to store all your photos inside your laptop.
 This is because photos can take lots of space inside your laptop, and it can slow your laptop considerably.
 This is why you need to invest in External Hard Drive.

 For External Hard Drive, I recommend getting at least 1TB of storage space.
 External Hard Drive (Hard Drive) comes in 2 flavors.
 There’s the classic hard drive and the SSD (Solid State Drive).

 The classic hard drive has rotating parts.
 Given the same storage space, it is usually cheaper than the SSD counterpart, but it’s more prone to damage when you drop it.
 The SSD (Solid State Drive) is more expensive.
 It has no rotating parts, so it is much better protected from drop or bumps.

 BONUS: SmugMug – The Online Photography Backup Site

-If you really want a peace of mind when it comes to photo storage, you need to backup your photos online.
-Having your photos stored in external hard drive is great but what happens when the unexpected happens like fire or theft?
+If you really want peace of mind when it comes to photo storage, you need to backup your photos online.
+Having your photos stored in an external hard drive is great, but what happens when the unexpected happens, like fire or theft?

 There you have them!
 Those are all the recommended tools that I recommend for photography beginners.
 Here’s what you can do now.